PeachyPrinter/build-instructions/README.md

 build-instructions
 ==================

-The HTML/JS/CSS for the Build Instructions for the Peachy Printer
+The HTML/JavaScript/CSS for the Build Instructions for the Peachy Printer.